Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **NEW:** Use `##` marker at the end of ShowText lines to ignore Japanese text detection for specific lines.
 - **NEW:** Empty ShowText blocks are automatically handled - they match properly but stay hidden from the interface.
 - **NEW:** Special templates like "Уровень симпатии" and "Найдено мастеров" are automatically recognized and processed.
+- **NEW:** The "Split Lines" button now intelligently checks if `ShowTextAttributes` separator is needed, preventing unnecessary dialogue window breaks when 4 or fewer lines would remain.
+- **NEW:** The "Duplicate" button now copies content from only the single associated block and works even when only the Russian file is loaded.
+- **NEW:** All error detection and fix functions now use the unified "Window Search" algorithm for consistent and accurate parent block identification.
+- **NEW:** The "Fix ShowTextAttributes" and "Fix Name Tags" buttons now correctly identify dialogue vs. narration context, preventing incorrect name tag insertion into narration blocks.

 ---